How to Choose the Best Mulch for Your Garden

 - A thick layer of straw can make a pretty path.

-- Can be used in flower beds under shredded bark mulch to add additional organic matter to the garden.
+- It can be used in flower beds under shredded bark mulch to add additional organic matter to the garden.

 To use: Spread the fabric tightly over the area, weigh it down on the edges, and cut holes for your plants to come through.
 Don’t use permanently around shrubs and bushes – the plastic blocks water and fresh oxygen, causing the roots to grow close to the surface and jeopardize the long term health of the plant.